sujaykundu777/devlopr-jekyll/_posts/2020-05-23-how-to-setup-netlify-cms-with-devlopr-jekyll-blog.md

 category: jekyll
 summary: Using Netlify CMS with Devlopr-Jekyll
 ---
 Lets face it, We have our beautiful **Devlopr Jekyll** Site ready, but what if we want to ensure that it is as easy to update the site without any technical / markup sideof it.
 The administration should be simple and easy for any author or editor who wants to update the content of your site.
 To solve this problem, we are going to use Netlify CMS with our Devlopr Jekyll Blog.
+In this article I will show you how I setup Netlify CMS for my Github Pages Hosted site \[https://sujaykundu.com](https://sujaykundu.com)

 ### Setting up Netlify CMS with Github-Pages Hosted devlopr-jekyll Site: